-Trying to diagnose a disease, injury, or sickness without imaging is like searching for buried treasure without a treasure map.
+Trying to diagnose a disease, injury, or sickness without diagnostic imaging is like searching for buried treasure without a treasure map.
 It’s like taking a shot in the dark, completely blind, and simply hoping for the best results.
-Here at AICA Orthopedics, we don’t want to guess with your health, so we utilize advanced imaging technology to diagnose, treat, and evaluate the progress of our patients.
+Here at AICA Orthopedics, in our Atlanta imaging center, we don’t want to guess with your health, so we utilize advanced diagnostic imaging technology to diagnose, treat, and evaluate the progress of our patients.
 If you’re having chronic headaches or debilitating knee pain, we could definitely start a list of possibilities without exploring the discomfort further.
 But we want to know exactly what the issue is, where it’s coming from, and why it’s happening.
 That way, we can treat it accordingly and give you the best chance at recovery, pain-relief, and optimal health and wellness.
-Our imaging services are just one way that we provide the best comprehensive care for our patients.
+Our diagnostic imaging services are just one way that we provide the best comprehensive care for our patients.

 This type of imaging is noninvasive and uses no radiation, but it can detect problems in all of your soft tissue, including your muscles, ligaments, tendons, cartilage, spinal discs, blood vessels, organs, and more.
 MRIs can help us find cancer, brain injuries, MS, bone infections, joint damage, heart disease, and more.LEARN MORE